tevaughan/how-to-program/how-to-program.md

 programs, along with free software from other projects, do provide a complete, free system for writing new software.

-In what follows, we introduce the reader to the advanced usage of a computer.
+In what follows, the reader will learn about the advanced usage of a computer.
-We begin by describing how a computer works.
-Then we introduce some free tools that, taken together, enable one to write new software.
-After we introduce the suite of tools, we focus on a compiled language, though it is C and not FORTRAN.
+I begin by describing how a computer works.
+Then I introduce some free tools that, taken together, enable one to write new software.
+After I introduce the suite of tools, I focus on a compiled language, though it is C and not FORTRAN.
 A compiled language gives great control and speed while allowing a program to be portable from one device to the next.
-We also introduce a scripting language, Ruby.
+I also introduce a scripting language, Ruby.
 A scripting language allows a program to be written quickly and concisely.
 Although a scripted program is usually not so fast as a compiled program, it is often fast enough.
 Almost every programming task can be accomplished by some combination of compiled and scripted code.
-By referring only to free software (for example, the GNU C compiler and the Ruby interpreter), we make easy the reader's acquisition of the necessary tools.
-Thus we enable the reader to define a device's behavior just as he pleases, within the constraints of the device's physical capability.
+By referring only to free software (for example, the GNU C compiler and the Ruby interpreter), I make easy the reader's acquisition of the necessary tools.
+The material here presented gives the reader the power to define a device's behavior just as he pleases, within the constraints of the device's physical capability.

 # Advanced Usage of a Computer